You can paint racing stripes on a new ‘Beetle’ and slap a big 53 on the door, but that doesn’t make it Herbie. It also doesn’t make it a Beetle.

 But the A5 is a water-cooled, front drive, knock-off for millennials.
 Factory features include climate control, power everything, and Bluetooth.
 Nothing left for maintenance except the odd plug change, but that would get a snowflake’s hands dirty.

 The Ford Mustang galloped off with the pony market in the 60’s.
-On screen, Bullitt’s 325 hp GT Fastback chased the mighty 440 Magnum Charger through the streets of San Francisco.
-But by the early 70s, its replacement was relegated to ferrying chick detectives to and from the Townsend Agency.
+On the big screen, Bullitt’s 325 hp GT Fastback chased the mighty 440 Magnum Charger through the streets of San Francisco.
+But by the early 70’s, the steed’s replacement was relegated to ferrying chick detectives to and from the Townsend Agency.

 The Mustang II was a vanity mirrored, embargo loving, party pony.
 It was built on the Pinto (bean not horse) platform, employed no super secret performance parts, and woke the neighbors with its Briggs & Stratton mower motor.

 But it was still more a Mustang than the C8 will ever be a Corvette.

 Dicking an engine up the Vette’s rear was always a lustful fantasy of car mag guys.

 But let’s be frank, it was never about added performance.
 The C7 (otherwise known as the final Vette) was already a stratospheric performer:

 650 supercharged hp